DatDat8/End-to-End-Data-Engineering-ML-Platform-for-Olist-E-commerce-Analytics-/README.md

 **🚀 Project Progress:** This project is ongoing and there're still tasks to be done:
   * Design & Implement 3 PowerBI dashboards titled Total Sales Performance, CLT & Cohort Analysis and Sellers Performance & Payment Behavior
-  * Compare classification models for Churn Prediction & lifetime tracking using MLflow
+  * Compare classification models for Churn Classification and CLV Prediction, with model lifetime tracking using MLflow
   * Automate daily Ingestion jobs using BigQuery API, orchestrate the whole workflow by Dagster